utopia-foss/dantro/CONTRIBUTING.md

 - **The git history is *reasonably* clean**
     - Only a conscientiously written git history is a useful git history.
-    - Every MR should either clean up the new commits (e.g. by interactively rebasing onto master) or set the GitLab's squash option.
+    - Every MR should either clean up the new commits (e.g. by interactively rebasing onto the main branch: `git rebase -i main`) or by setting the GitLab's squash option.

 If you have questions or remarks regarding any of these points, we are happy to answer them or provide guidance throughout any part of the contribution process.